 This is where Wicked Reports can help.
 We don’t create taglines or write ad copy.
 We don’t make commercials or draft emails.
 But we can show you what works so you can do more of that, over and over.
 And make more money.

 We developed Wicked Reports specifically for small to medium-sized businesses and we priced it so you can start at a low price point and grow as your profits increases.
-Check out our web page on SMB Solutions.
-Or schedule a live demo to see what we can do for you.
+Schedule a live demo to see what we can do for you.

 Once you understand what marketing programs are actually working over time and are confident that your marketing team is spending money wisely, you will be happy with your marketing.